-Whether you’re a student or working remote you may find yourself spending a lot more time at home during these trying times.
+Whether you’re a student or working remote you may be finding yourself spending a lot more time at home.
 Here are some top tips from our team living the work from home life.

-- Snacks.
 I prefer popcorn and wine, but of course, everyone has their preference!
-Just make sure you pace yourself; you may find yourself feeling sick the next morning after gorging all day on hot Cheetos, popcorn, ice cream, (and wine).
+Just make sure you pace yourself.
+You might feel sick the next morning after gorging all day on hot Cheetos, popcorn, ice cream, (and wine).
 Yes, that is from personal experience.